StartupsPoleEmploi/baggy/README.md

     cp .env.sample .env

 Edit the `.env` file and set appropriate values there.
+To generate random strings, such as the postal secret key or the various passwords, you can run:

+    make randomstring

 Then, run: